 Customer Experience vs. Customer Service

-It is essential to know the difference between customer experience and customer service before you begin your Voice of Customer (VoC) initiatives.
-So let us understand the key differences between customer experience and customer service.
+It is essential to know the difference between customer experience vs customer service before you begin your Voice of Customer (VoC) initiatives.
+So, let us understand the key differences between customer experience vs customer service.

 Customer service is reactive in nature and is often contacted in case customers have any issues.
 A customer will have no reason to interact with customer service professionals if there are no issues.